-NOTE: The academic year at MSU-CVM for first-year students begins around July 1st.
-In order for an applicant to be considered for admission, all prerequisite courses must be completed by the end of the spring semester prior to matriculation to MSU-CVM.
+The academic year at MSU CVM for first-year students begins in late June or early July.
+In order for an applicant to be considered for admission, all prerequisite courses must be completed by the end of the spring semester prior to entering the program.

-To be considered for admission, in addition to meeting all academic, testing and deadline requirements, an applicant must be in good standing at his/her current university, as well as at all colleges or universities he/she has attended.
-A student who has been dismissed from another college of veterinary medicine cannot be considered for admission to MSU-CVM.
+In addition to meeting all academic and deadline requirements, an applicant must be in good standing at his/her current university, as well as at all colleges or universities he/she has attended.
+A student who has been dismissed from another college of veterinary medicine will not be considered for admission to MSU CVM.

 Do I have to send transcripts from every college I’ve attended?

 Yes.
 You must submit an original, official transcript from every college or university you have attended.
 Transcripts must be submitted directly to VMCAS.

 What if the transcripts from my current school contain the grades from my previous schools?

 Even if grades from one college or university are reported on a later transcript, you must submit an official transcript from every college or university attended.